"A walk on the WIld Pacific Trail is a meditation with Nature."

 MAP to lighthouse loop -- click for a printable file.

 Nature's voice is strong in this place if we listen.
 Whether you walk here every day or for the first time, observe the cascade of ecosystems as the trail showcases coastal forests, bogs, mudflats and the creatures that thrive here if we give them space.
-Give yourself time to learn from interpretive signs, observe the flora and fauna, smell the salt spray and breath the clean air.
+Give yourself time to explore interpretive signs along the trail, or join a free guided walk with an Naturalist.
+Benches are spaced along the trail so you can just sit a while to observe the flora and fauna living on this wild coastline.
+Please visit with respect in the traditional Territory of the Ucluelet FIrst Nation.

-This 8 kilometre trail can be walked in two main sections:
+This 8 kilometre coastal trail can be walked in two main sections:

 Interpretive Trails explore fascinating natural and cultural history in specific focus ares: